daphnitely/daphne-acting/index.md

   <img src="assets/images/superposition.jpg" alt="Daphne speaking on panel at Superposition" width="225" height="150">
 </div>

+- **Speaker, ACM Richard Tapia Conference** - Tapia Conference is a conference designed to promote diversity, connect ~2000 students, faculty, researchers, and professionals from all backgrounds.
+My co-speaker and I facilitated a workshop called ["Fueling Your Career With Coffee Chats"](https://tapiaconference.cmd-it.org/attend/presentation/?id=ind_pan115&sess=sess192) to break down the process of coffee chats for participants to approach it step-by-step.
 - **Panelist, Superposition IV** - Superposition IV is the largest 24-hour hackathon for high school and college women in the Bay Area, hosted at the Uber office.
 I spoke on a panel to 220+ students answering questions about my experiences and and sharing advice to inspire the next generation of women in tech.
 - **Workshop Speaker, Hack the 6ix** - Hack the 6ix is Toronto’s largest summer hackathon.
 I planned and taught an [1-hour workshop](https://docs.google.com/presentation/d/13ctfuE2er8tIpMJBbsziaO-C1yIYmb5Gcf_QJ8IdyBA/edit?usp=sharing) to 50+ students on making an Android app using Kotlin, Coroutines, Retrofit.
 I demonstrated how to make a simple UI and make network calls to Google Maps API through live-coding.
 - **Conference Panelist, Microsoft Higher Education Summit** - The Microsoft Higher Education Summit is a discussion on adapting curriculum, re-skilling and internships to the growing needs of tech.
 I was selected by Hootsuite to speak on a panel to 150+ attendees on the changes I'm hoping to see in classes and internships.
 I shared my views about imposter syndrome and people [tweeted](https://twitter.com/Kristin__Wilkes/status/1105197977830809600) about it!